 PageSpeed Insights.
 This tool allows anyone to submit a URL and collect field and lab data on their web page’s performance.
 After collecting the data, PageSpeed Insights will generate a PageSpeed score and list suggested improvements under the “Opportunities” and “Diagnostics” section.

 Get to the core of SEO performance with Core Web Vitals

 This introduction of Core Web Vitals may seem overwhelming to the website owners, but on achieving the perfect score, it provides a better user experience and can significantly improve conversions.

 According to Google, the average page load time for mobile devices and desktop is less than 3 seconds.
 The majority of top traffic-driving websites load within 4 seconds or less.

 If your website takes up a lot of time to load, your visitors will automatically choose to opt-out from your webpage and visit your competitor’s site instead.

 Often, this situation leads to “click rage,” which are moments when a user repeatedly clicks on a web page due to frustration arising from a delayed response from the site.

-For many marketers, the click rage is an actionable insight to improve their site experience.
+For many marketers, click rage is an actionable insight to improve their site experience.

-With Google laying out these metrics, it will be easier for webmasters to optimise their site for improved SERP rankings and prioritise user experience above everything else.
+With Google laying out these page performance metrics, it will be easier for webmasters to optimise their site for improved SERP rankings and prioritise user experience above everything else.